 For fruit trees, the first step in successfully growing them is to survey a good location for them because as trees, unearthing and changing their location after planting them, will kill them more often than not.
+Well, first things first.
 You should know how big your fruit tree will grow into once it reaches adulthood.
+And what are the needs of the fruit tree.
+Only then you can get started.

 Dwarf, semi-dwarf, or standard?